SplittyDev/spotify-rs/README.md

 [Documentation][docs-url]

-Easy to use Spotify Local API abstraction library.

-NEW in version 0.7.0: Automatically fixes broken or incomplete track URIs.
+Spotify-rs provides an easy-to-use abstraction over the Spotify Local API.

 ## What can I do with it
-Spotify-rs provides an easy-to-use abstraction over the Spotify Local API.
-It is made for communicating with the local Spotify client in a straightforward way.

-You can easily retrieve the currently playing track, the artist who made it,
-the album it's from, the version of the Spotify Client, whether the Spotify Client
-is online or offline, etc.

-Spotify-rs supports asynchronous polling, so now
-you can just register a callback, sit back and watch your application deliver
-live information about the track you're currently playing, the current volume,
-or, really, anything else supported by the Spotify Local API.
+Features:
+- Play a track using track ID or URI
+- Pause/resume the currently played track
+- Get currently played track (including album, artist, etc.)
+- Get current volume
+- Get Spotify client version and online status
+- React to changes by long polling in a separate thread

+And a few goodies:
+- Automatically fixes broken (but recoverable) track IDs and URIs
+- Check whether SpotifyWebHelper is running (Windows only)

+## Is the project still alive?

+I haven't really worked on this library for a long time, but that's mostly because it's pretty much done.
+There aren't any significant bugs that I know of and the cli should work just fine.
+I've made an effort to port everything over from 2015 to 2021 edition and the code compiles (tested using Rust 1.64).

 ## Examples
 The following is a minimal example to show you what's possible with spotify-rs.
-Please note that this example code lacks error checking, it's really only a quick demonstration.
+Please note that this example lacks proper error handling for the sake of brevity.

 ```rust,no_run
 extern crate spotify;